darx0r/Stingray/README.md

 ## Usage and Menus

 load your favourite binary with IDA.
-To find strings in the current function from your your position onwards hit **Shift+s**.
+To find strings in the current function from your position onwards hit **Shift+s**.

 Stingray can also be found in Edit/Plguins/Stingray menu.